 He’s one of those cricketers that can lift a crowd and a nation!

-Darren Gough is one of those cricketers that can lift a crowd and a nation.
-Whether it is the sight of him limbering up to start a sizzling spell of fast bowling or striding out to bat, a buzz of excitement sweeps around the ground.
-Something exciting is about to happen!
+Whether it was the sight of him limbering up to start a sizzling spell of fast bowling or striding out to bat, a buzz of excitement swept around the ground.

 Darren Gough played his last Test in 2003, but continued to be a fiery presence in one-day internationals until 2006.
 He is the leading English One Day International wicket-taker.

 By this time, of course, Darren had also made quite an impact on the dance floor in BBC’s Strictly Come Dancing.
 Just like the Test Match crowds before, the TV audience immediately took to his ebullient character and his neat footwork.

 He and his partner Lilia Kopylova were crowned 2005 champions and subsequently won the 2007 Christmas Special!